 Army PRT Exercises

-Let’s explore the key components of the Army PRT program.
+Let’s delve into the key components of the Army PRT program.

 Preparation Drill

-The Preparation Drill warms up your body and prepares you for more intense activities.
+The Preparation Drill serves to warm up your body, getting you ready for more intense activities.

 - Bend and Reach